Monday, January 28, 2019

 Up the Experience Purchase Quality

-Experiences for sale differ from merchandise offered, where a physical product is delivered, and from service purchases in which the deliverable is intended to solve a problem for the consumer instead of with the consumer.
+Experiences for sale differ from merchandise offered, where a physical product is delivered, and from service purchases in which the deliverable is intended to satisfy a need for the consumer instead of with the consumer.
 Because of this, the metrics are different.
 How do shoppers evaluate experiences they’ve purchased and consumed?

 Researchers at University of North Carolina-Wilmington and Mississippi State University identified five dimensions.
 The researchers also found that when a retailer ups the experience purchase quality on these dimensions, the consumers become more likely to recommend the experience to others and become less sensitive to the pricing for repeating the experience themselves.